 The types, complexity, and volume of transactions increase as humanity evolves.
 Importantly, commerce not only enhances the economy, but also has a place in advancing virtue by promoting sustainable, repeat interactions between people for when “. . .people seldom deal with each other. . .they are somewhat disposed to cheat. . . .”
 Adam Smith, Lectures on Jurisprudence

 Commerce also makes people disinclined toward violence to meet economic goals, where:

 “Trade is the natural enemy of all violent passions.
 Trade loves moderation, delights in compromise, and is most careful to avoid anger.
 It is patient, subtle, and insinuating, only resorting to extreme measures in case of absolute necessity.
 [Trade makes people] inclined to liberty but disinclined to revolution.”
 Alexis de Tocqueville, Democracy in America

-This course not only strengthens the Practical skills learned in LAW241, but also builds on them by stressing how statutory law is interpreted in the context of the Uniform Commercial Code in our discussion of the sale of goods.
+This course not only strengthens the Practical skills learned in LAW241, but also builds on them by stressing how statutory law is interpreted in the context of the Uniform Commercial Code in our discussion of the transaction cycle of the sale of goods as shown below.